Future Spaces Vision Lab

 non-clinical populations.
 We developed and implemented YOUBLUE,

 a robot-based emotion regulation system driven by breathing and heartbeat signals.
-Unlike traditional screen-based or wearable biofeedback systems, the proposed system employs an embodied robot to deliver perceivable biofeedback, enabling users to become aware of
+Unlike traditional screen-based or wearable biofeedback systems, the proposed system is based on an open-source accessible robot, rebuilt and implemented to deliver perceivable biofeedback, enabling users to become aware of their physiological states and actively regulate them in a more natural and immersive way.

 Through this mechanism, users’ internal physiological signals are externalized and embodied as expressive responses, fostering a self-empowering experience of emotion regulation.
 Furthermore, this study investigates how the robot’s appearance influences users’ perceptions and acceptance to evaluate whether robotic embodied biofeedback can serve as a medium that enhances user engagement and psychological connectedness in emotion regulation processes.